 Callbacks will be available on an invitation-only basis following staff's review of audition videos.
-Attendance is mandatory to be offered a roster spot for the 2023-24 season.
+Attendance is mandatory to be offered a roster spot for the 2024-25 season.

-- Saturday, May 20th | 9:00a-6:00p | Ole Miss Band Hall
+- Saturday, May 18 | 9:00a-6:00p | Ole Miss Band Hall

-Percussion Camp
+Percussion Preseason Camp

-These early move-ins present the opportunity to continue preparations as a section.
-These include equipment check-out, music rehearsals (in sub-sections or in battery ensemble), marching fundamentals, and weather acclimation ahead of joining the rest of the band for full band rehearsals.
+These early move-ins in August provide an opportunity to continue preparations as a section.
+These include equipment check-out, music rehearsals (in sub-sections and in battery ensemble), marching fundamentals, and conditioning ahead of joining the rest of the band for full band rehearsals.
+The preseason camp schedule will be posted on The Pride of the South's website once finalized.